oscarpark0/Simple-Word-Counter/README.md

 # How to Use

-1. Download and install the "Sum Select" extension from the Chrome Web Store.
+1. Download and install the "Simple Word Counter" extension from the Chrome Web Store.
 2. Highlight any desired text on a webpage.
 3. A tooltip will promptly pop up near the selected text, showing the word and character count.
 4. To access more settings, click on the extension icon to open the popup.